 - Pulling flour in from the outside with your hand as you mix it into dough.

 - Once you have your dough cover the bowl and set aside in a warm place.
 Allow dough to rise to at least twice its size.

-- Cut dough into equal size pieces, and roll them into balls.
+- Punch down dough.
+Cut dough into equal size pieces, and roll them into balls.
 Set aside while you make the topping.

 - Roll out the dough balls into flat round disc shapes.

 - Spoon a measure of topping onto dough.
-Press the topping into the dough with your fingers.
+Press the topping into the dough with your fingers or spatula.
 Place on a baking sheet.